 UBC’s Department of Materials Engineering has a long history of bringing simulation and numerical modelling techniques to materials processing.
-The new Master of Engineering Leadership in Advanced Materials Manufacturing degree builds on this strength, providing students with the opportunity to gain new technical knowledge and skills through a combination of courses on advanced simulation techniques and the fundamentals of processing metals and composites.
+The new Master of Engineering Leadership (MEL) in Advanced Materials Manufacturing degree builds on this strength, providing students with the opportunity to gain new technical knowledge and skills through a combination of courses on advanced simulation techniques and the fundamentals of processing metals and composites.

 The program also includes a course where we will examine case studies in advanced materials manufacturing, giving students perspective on what is possible in the advanced design and simulation space with regards to materials processing.